MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-vms-with-ha-dr.md

 In this section, you create an Azure Traffic Manager for distributing traffic to your public facing applications across the global Azure regions.
 The primary endpoint points to the public IP address of the IHS in the primary region, and the secondary endpoint points to the public IP address of the IHS in the secondary region.

 Create an Azure Traffic Manager profile by following [Quickstart: Create a Traffic Manager profile using the Azure portal](/azure/traffic-manager/quickstart-create-traffic-manager-profile).
 You just need the following sections: **Create a Traffic Manager profile** and **Add Traffic Manager endpoints**.
+You must skip the sections where you are directed to create App Service resources.
 Use the following steps as you go through these sections, then return to this article after you create and configure the Azure Traffic Manager.

 1. When you reach the section [Create a Traffic Manager profile](/azure/traffic-manager/quickstart-create-traffic-manager-profile#create-a-traffic-manager-profile), use the following steps:
    1. In step 2 **Create Traffic Manager profile**, use the following steps: